Digital SLRs With Video |

 But there's one thing missing: the music itself.

-With the video option on the Nikon D90, I was able to grab some still images of him jumping about, and then quickly switched to video mode for full motion and sound.
+With an HDSLR, I can grab some still images of him jumping about, and then quickly switch to video mode for full motion and sound.

 Clearly, some subjects will benefit more from video capture than others (landscapes don't DO very much).